mzguntalan/spring/README.md

 The last part of the algorithm is to cap the updates in either the $x$ or $y$ direction by the temperature $\tau$ at time $t$.

+Hyperparameters of this algorithm include the number of steps, initializations, and the cooling function for determining the temperature.

 ## Demonstrations